cmsc398w/course_docs/Notes/src/UsingTheShell.md

 mdurrani@MDXPS139380:~/stic$
 ```

 Demonstrated in the example above, `cat` is a program that con`cat`enates files.
 When given file names as arguments, it prints the contents of each of the files in sequence to its output stream.
 But when `cat` is not given any arguments, it prints contents from its input stream to its output stream (like in the third example above).

-You can also use `>>` to append to a file.
+You can also use `>>` to append to a file adding output to the end of an existing file.

 Where this kind of input/output redirection really shines is in the use of _pipes_.
-The `|` operator lets you "chain" programs such that the output of one is the
-input of another:
+The `|` operator lets you "chain" programs such that the output of one is the input of another:

 ```console
 missing:~$ ls -l / | tail -n1